Premier-Systems/brewman-api/README.md

 [Create Order Example Code](./src/tests/orders.test.ts)

+To run this test yourself you would need to update `./src/auth.ts` to include the values appropriate to your tenant.

 ### Rate Limiting / Pricing
 This API has been requested by our customers to help with some back office tasks and performing ecommerce integrations.
 We do not expect a heavy load from API requests, as such we do not currently anticipate the requirement for any rate